-Single-Entry Tourist Visa can be applied for at any Thai embassy or consulate worldwide and costs around 30 EUR.
-It usually takes two business days to apply for and receive a Single-Entry Tourist Visa.
 Thai embassies and consulates close on public Thai holidays and the public holidays of the country they are in, so double check for holidays before planning your visit there.

-Documents Needed for a Single-Entry Tourist Visa
+Documents for Single Entry Tourist Visa Thailand

 - Passport valid for at least six months.

 - Copy of the main page of the passport.

 - Duly filled-in and signed Thai Visa Application Form.

 - One or two passport size (3.5 x 4.5 cm) photos.

 - Visa fee (cash) or a proof of fee payment confirmed by the bank (accepted payment options depend on embassy / consulate).